Classic Cream Cheese Cutout Cookies

 There is a woman here in town who, I have no doubt, would defeat Bobby Flay in a Christmas-cookie throw down.
 Her name is Kelly, and I met her this past summer at a lawn-games Olympics party.
 After one bite of her legendary cookies, I immediately enlisted her to make a batch for a similarly themed neighborhood gathering.
 The cookies were the hit of the evening.
 (Sorry Simone.)

 I’ve never asked Kelly for her recipe—I sense it’s treasured—but at one point while we were talking, she let on that cream cheese was the secret.
-In preparation for holiday cookie season, I did a teensy, teensy bit of research online and found this recipe, and while they’re not quite as delicious (or beautiful) as Kelly’s, they do the job—they hold their shape when baked, they’re sweet, tender, and tasty, and most important, the children love them.
+In preparation for holiday cookie season, I did a teensy, teensy bit of research online and found a recipe that yields a cookie not quite as beautiful as Kelly’s, but equally delicious — they hold their shape when baked, they’re sweet, tender, and tasty, and most important, the children love them.

 More to the point, the children love making them, which I confess do not.
 Rolling out dough to a precise thickness, tinting icing to an un-garish hue, piping of any sort—it’s just not in my wheelhouse.